 Recommended credit score

-American Express doesn’t list a specific FICO credit score that you’ll need to qualify for the Blue Cash Preferred card, though it does say that this card is reserved for consumers with good to excellent credit.
-As with the Citi Custom Cash card, you should shoot for a FICO score of 700 or higher if you want to apply for the Blue Cash Preferred card.
+American Express doesn’t list a specific FICO credit score that you’ll need to qualify for the Blue Cash Preferred, though it does say that this card is reserved for consumers with good to excellent credit.
+As with the Citi Custom Cash, you should shoot for a FICO score of 700 or higher if you want to apply for the Blue Cash Preferred.

 The bottom line

-The bottom line?
-Your own spending habits will determine which of these cards is best for you but both cards have the potential to earn you significant cash back each month.
+Your own spending habits will determine which of these cards is best for you, but both have the potential to earn you significant cash back each month.